Copyright © 2013. All Rights Reserved.

 The Wrangler debuted in 1986 as a revision of the Jeep CJ-7.

 The JK was introduced at 06′ North American International Auto Show.

 The Wrangler are direct descendant of the WWII Willys military “Jeep”.

 The Jeep Wrangler is a compact four-wheel drive off-road and SUV.

-The last true phaeton produced by a major automaker.
+The sporty 2WD VJ Jeepster was the last true phaeton produced by a major automaker.

-The Jeep M715 is an American military vehicle based upon the civilian Jeep Gladiator.
+The Jeep M715 is an American 5/4 ton military pickup based upon the civilian Jeep Gladiator.